near/docs/docs/validator/economics.md

 ## Conclusions

-In the beginning, a small number of shards will require a larger stake, privileging professional validators and organizations that will allocate significant resources to NEAR protocol.
+In the beginning, a small number of shards will require a larger stake, privileging professional validators and organizations that will allocate significant resources to NEAR Protocol.
-As the network grows, the number of *seats* will increase with number of shards.
-This will dramatically lower the barrier of stake necessary to become validators, since the seat price selection mechanics will allow for a long tail of validators to come on board.
+As the network grows, the number of *seats* will increase with the number of shards.
+Therefore, the minimum stake necessary to become validators, since the seat price selection mechanics will allow for a long tail of validators to come on board.

 ## Additional links: